mojaloop/central-ledger/README.md

 You can configure the customized topic names in the config.
 Each position action key refers to position messages with associated actions.

+NOTE: Only POSITION.PREPARE is supported at this time, with additional event-type-actions being added later when required.

 ```
   "KAFKA": {
     "EVENT_TYPE_ACTION_TOPIC_MAP" : {